cabbage, to which it is related, the turnip has long been thought of

 Turnips can be eaten raw, but large ones may be strongly flavoured;

-water for about five minutes before baking, braising,
+water for about five minutes before baking, braising, or stir-frying.

 peeler will remove the thinnest possible layer of skin.
 Then slice,